 A cervical facet block is a procedure to inject medicine at the facet joints in your cervical (neck) spine.
 Facet joints are found at the back of each vertebrae.

 The week before your procedure:

 - Arrange to have someone drive you home after your procedure.

 - You may need to have blood and urine tests.
-Imaging tests, such as x-rays, a CT scan, or an MRI, may also be done.
-Ask your healthcare provider for more information about these and other tests that you may need.
-Write down the date, time, and location of each test.
+Tests such as x-rays, a CT scan, or an MRI may also be done.

 The night before your procedure: